New York Pizzas Getting Better in Bangkok

 But I get it—the locals love their version of ‘pizza’ too, and I don’t blame them.

-That’s not to say decent or pizza, as close to as I know it was never around Thailand.
-Like everything else around the world that people are passionate about there is an origin story.
+That’s not to say decent pizza, as far as I know, it was never around Thailand.
+Like everything else around the world that people are passionate about, there is an origin story.

 I’m sure there’s a Thai national who’s been living in NYC for two decades, still searching for the perfect Tom Yum Goong or Khao Soi in one of the boroughs—just the way they remember it from growing up in Thailand.

-I do love Thai food and even wrote a How to Order Thai food in Bangkok guide.
+I love Thai food and even wrote a How to Order Thai Food in Bangkok guide.

 Currently, there are 180 Pizza Hut Thailand restaurants and delivery outlets.
 Pizza Hut’s main rival, The Pizza Company, has 560 branches.

-Domino’s Pizza Thailand has the least branches.
+Domino’s Pizza Thailand has the fewest branches.
 Though they are quickly growing in popularity.

 Fancy Pizzas in Thailand (Napoli Pizza)